Home Page > Section 21; pages: 1, 2, 3, 4, 5, 6, 7, 8

 ---|

-South West Trains installed its own style of car stop markers [21.73 & 21.74].
-A stop marker applicable to electric multiple units may be suffixed with "EMU" [21.75].
-At stations with short platforms, a stop marker with a letter "X" [21.76] beyond the platform end indicates the position where the front of an 8-car train should stop so that all the passenger doors will be beside the platform.
+South West Trains installed its own style of car stop markers, which have the words "car stop" written in capital letters on a white band at the bottom [21.75].
+A stop marker applicable to electric multiple units may be suffixed with the letters "EMU" [21.76].
+At stations with short platforms, a stop marker with a letter "X" [21.77] beyond the platform end indicates the position where the front of an 8-car train should stop so that all the passenger doors will be beside the platform.

 ![]() |